ridersofrohan/ridersofrohan.github.io/index.md

 ### About

-Majoring in Computer Science from Stanford University (2019)
+Engineering at we:fm and Google (2020)

-I enjoy making things, being active, and watching movies.
+I enjoy being active, making things, and watching movies.

 ### Projects